vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Update-AzGalleryImageVersion.md

 ```

 ### -Name
-The name of the gallery image version.
+The name of the gallery image version

 ```yaml
 Type: String